top of page

 About ACGG

 IRTG 2843 – Accelerating Crop Genetic Gain – is the first international graduate school focussed specifically on modern crop breeding to be funded by the German Research Foundation (DFG).
 The partner institution UQ provides matching funds for students and training activities in Australia.
-The first cohorts of ACGG students at UQ and JLU began their research and training in 2023.
+The first cohorts of ACGG students at UQ and JLU began their research and training in 2023, respectively.
 Other PhD students with breeding-related projects at the participating institutions participate in training activities as ACCG associates.

 In the face of mounting challenges to global crop production, rapid technical advances in multiple scientific fields – for example genome sequencing, high-resolution digital phenotyping, artificial intelligence and gene editing – offer enormous potential for plant breeders to better understand crop adaptation and increase genetic gain for performance under suboptimal conditions.
 However, future plant breeding graduates need an increasingly broad repertoire of skills to implement all diverse technologies and methods in crop improvement.
 PhD students in IRTG 2843 are learning and applying different combinations of innovative breeding technologies to collectively improve genetic gain in important crops.